anantprsd5/Daily-Status/README.md

 ## 14th November 2016

 * Today I was working on a bug in the Susi-android chatbot application.
 The bug was that when we enable the text to speech option it offers a file download for the selected language in text to speech settings of the phone.
-In that I am supposed to fallback to the english ""US"" Locale inspite of offering a file download.
+In that I am supposed to fallback to the english _US_ Locale inspite of offering a file download.

 * The main problem is that I am unable to reproduce that bug as in my phone for every language it is working fine.
-Even in the codebase I can see that the language was just set to US and it is just responding in the english ""US"" language.
+Even in the codebase I can see that the language was just set to _US_ and it is just responding in the english _US_ language.

 * I am contacting the developers of the organisation to get some help with the issue.

-                                                   ""GOOD DAY""
+                                                   _GOOD DAY_